JohnLCaron/rlauxe/README.md

 assume we have only one contest, and ignore the need to estimate sizes for each audit round.
 This is a _one sample at a time_ audit, which terminates as soon as the risk limit is confirmed or rejected.

-In the section [Estimating Sample Batch sizes](#estimating-sample-batch-sizes) below, we deal with the need to estimate a batch size, and the extra overhead of audit rounds.
+In the section [Estimating Audit Round Sample sizes](#estimating-audit-round-sample-sizes) below, we deal with the need to estimate a sample size each round, and ballot sample "overshoot".
 In the section [Multiple Contest Auditing](#multiple-contest-auditing) below, we deal with the complexity of having multiple contests on ballots.